n3oltd/support/docs/07-integration-guides/01-website-integration/04-regular-giving-basic/index.md

 ---
-title: Regular Giving - Standard
+title: Regular Giving (Basic)
 sidebar_position: 4
 ---

 Regular giving donations, also known as recurring donations or monthly giving, are a type of charitable contribution in which a donor commits to giving a fixed amount of money to an organization on a regular and ongoing basis.

 For any regular giving donations entered via the website, you will need to post data to the **Engage webhook endpoint**.
+This webhook is a standard one without any additional information including sponsorships and feedbacks and can be used for performing a basic donations integration.

 ## Webhook Format Example